1. Because it’s universal

 Star Wars borrows from so much of the pop culture that came before it: you can see how Spaghetti Westerns, Kurosawa masterpieces, Russian war epics, and Flash Gordon sci-fi serials all had a hand in shaping Lucas’s vision.
 By drawing on a diverse range of influences, he was able to come up with a saga that’s truly original.

-Star Wars has a droll, quirky sense of humour: Jabba spitting a piece of meat at a gong to start a podrace; C-3PO’s eternal bafflement at everything that’s happening around him (his double-take when he sees a fellow droid that’s been “disintegrated” at Jabba’s palace is one of the funniest things ever); Lando laying on his charm a little too thick.
+Star Wars has a droll, quirky sense of humor: Jabba spitting a piece of meat at a gong to start a podrace; C-3PO’s eternal bafflement at everything that’s happening around him (his double-take when he sees a fellow droid that’s been “disintegrated” at Jabba’s palace is one of the funniest things ever); Lando laying on his charm a little too thick.
 You will laugh.

 That said, you may cry too.
 Personally, I always have when Luke almost touches the dark side in his final battle with Vader, then realizes how much he has in common with his enemy.
 And I’m practically choking up right now when I think of Maz gently urging Rey to let go of the past.